stephan-mueller/quarkus-showcase/README.md

 request parameters for different tests.
 The `RequestSpecBuilder` is used to define the dynamic port of the application for all requests only once.

-GreetingResourceIT - Integration tests for the GreetingResource
+GreetResourceIT - Integration tests for the GreetResource
 ```java
 class GreetResourceIT extends AbstractIntegrationTest {